-GD32F30x/GD32F403 series reset control includes three resets; power reset, system reset and backup domain reset.
+GD32F20x series reset control includes three resets: power reset, system reset and backup domain reset.
 A power reset is a cold reset, which resets all systems except the backup domain when the power is turned on.
 During the power and system reset process, NRST will maintain a low level until the reset is over.
 When the MCU cannot be executed, the NRST pin waveform can be monitored by an oscilloscope to determine whether the chip has been reset.

-The chip integrates a POR/PDR (power-on/power-down reset) circuit to detect VDD/VDDA and generate a power reset signal to reset the entire chip except the backup domain when the voltage is lower than a certain threshold.
-VPOR represents the threshold voltage of power-on reset, the typical value is about 2.6V, VPDR represents the threshold voltage of power-down reset, and the typical value is about 1.8V.
+The chip integrates a POR/PDR (power-on/power-down reset) circuit to detect V{DD}/V{DDA} and generate a power reset signal to reset the entire chip except the backup domain when the voltage is lower than a certain threshold.
+V{POR} represents the threshold voltage of power-on reset, the typical value is about 2.4V, V{PDR} represents the threshold voltage of power-down reset, and the typical value is about 1.8V.
 The value of the hysteresis voltage V{hyst} is about 600mV.

 Figure 2-3.
-Power-on/Power-down Reset Waveforms
+Power-on/power-down reset waveforms

-The function of the LVD is to detect whether the V{DD}/V{DDA} supply voltage is lower than the low-voltage detection threshold (2.2 V ~ 2.9 V), which is configured by the LVDT[2:0] bits in the power control register (PMU_CTL).
-LVD is enabled by LVDEN setting.
-The LVDF bit in the power status register (PMU_CS) indicates whether a low voltage event occurs.
-The event is connected to the 16th line of EXTI.
-The user can configure the 16th line of EXTI to generate a corresponding interrupt.
+The function of LVD is to detect whether the V{DD}/V{DDA} supply voltage is lower than the low voltage detection threshold (2.2 V ~ 2.9 V), which is configured by the LVDT[2:0] bits in the power control register (PMU_CTL0).
+LVD is enabled by setting the LVDEN bit.
+The LVDF bit located in the power status register (PMU_CS0) indicates whether V{DD}/V{DDA} is higher or lower than the LVD threshold voltage event.
+This event is connected to the 16th line of EXTI.
+The user can configure EXTI by Line 16 generates a corresponding interrupt.
 (LVD interrupt signal depends on the rising or falling edge configuration of EXTI line 16).
 The value of the hysteresis voltage V{hyst} is 100mV.